TMUA Guides

 First things first, how does the TMUA actually work.
 This table explains the basics of the TMUA format:

 This is all very simple stuff, but you’re going to need to know more about it to become truly confident in taking it head-on.
 Therefore, starting off with a bit of research is highly recommended.
 For example, why not take a look at a TMUA past paper?
 Don’t worry about trying to solve all the questions or completing it within the time limit, just have a look through and see what it looks like.
-If you look through a recent paper, you’ll get a good understanding of what your TMUA paper will look like.
-We’d recommend sticking to one though, you’re going to want the rest of the past papers to be new to you when you attempt them later on!
+Another option is to have a go at the practice test available on the University Admissions Test UK (UAT) website.
+This practice test is run on the actual system that the TMUA is run on, so you’ll get a good understanding of how to use the system (which is important for increasing the speed at which you complete the test).
+As for the past papers, we’d recommend sticking to one though, you’re going to want the rest of the past papers to be new to you when you attempt them later on!

 The other essential resource to go through is the TMUA specification.
 This document explains pretty much everything about the test, from the format to the topics covered in the syllabus.
 You should be using the document religiously when planning your revision, but ensure you are using the most up-to-date version as it sometimes changes slightly from year to year.